Get Confidential Help 24/7

-Alcoholism and alcohol abuse are as much a family disease as an individual struggle.
+Alcoholism and alcohol abuse are as much a family disease as an individual struggle and coping with alcoholism in the family can be extremely difficult for everyone involved.
 Those who suffer from a drinking problem are often mothers, fathers, children, siblings or spouses, and the consequences of their addiction inevitably affect other immediate family members.
 This demographic of the United States is also very large, according to the statistics

 - One in four Americans has been exposed to family alcohol abuse by the age of 18.